tallbeenboy/trading-simulator/README.md

 SECTION 4: BUGS
 1. values inaccurate after leaving and coming back to webpage
-2. you can sell more shares then you own
+2. you can sell more shares then you own*
-3. buying negative shares (it just acts as selling)
+3. buying negative shares (it just acts as selling)*
-4. buying stock that doesn't exist
+4. buying stock that doesn't exist*

+*resolved

 Have fun!